Pathways and Planning

 Polk State’s Bachelor of Science in Early Childhood Education Program is a 60-hour, state-approved teacher preparation program that builds on an existing associate’s degree, either the Associate in Arts or the Associate in Science in Early Childhood Education and Management.
 Graduates of the program will be eligible for Florida Professional Teacher Certification in Pre-kindergarten/Primary Education (age 3-grade 3) with ESOL and Reading Endorsements.

-- Students entering the BS in Early Childhood Education program with an Associate in Science in Early Childhood Education and Management will complete 18 credit hours in lower-level general education courses and 42 credit hours in upper-division early childhood education core courses.
+- Students entering the BS in Early Childhood Education program with an Associate of Science in Early Childhood Education and Management will complete 18 credit hours in lower-level general education courses and 42 credit hours in upper-division early childhood education core courses.

 Please see the Program Pathways table for clarification.